Felipegalind0/Thermodynamic-Evolution/paper_draft.md

-# The Meaning of Life: Thermodynamic Evolution
+# The Meaning of Life: A Theory of Thermodynamic Evolution

 **Author:** [Your Name/Handle Here]